 Pro tip: Traveling around Kansai?
 Maybe the Kansai Thru Pass is something for you.
 The pass is valid for busses, subways and private railways – but not for JR trains.

 By metro: the metro line runs along the western side of the imperial park.
 Marutamachi Station is located at the south-western corner and Imadegawa Station at the north-western corner.
 Both stations are served by the Karasuma Line.

 By train: the local railway runs on the eastern side of the imperial palace, just across Kamo River.
 Jingu-Marutamachi Station is located towards the south-eastern end of the complex and is serviced by the Keihan Main Line.
 Demachiyanagi Station is located towards the north-eastern end and is serviced by the Keihan Main Line and the Eizan Main Line.

-Cover photo credit: Davide Gorla.
-Licensed under CC.
+Cover photo by Davide Gorla.
+CC BY 2.0.